2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

 = Summary

-Aspiring full-stack developer with a strong foundation in HTML, CSS, JavaScript, TypeScript, Go, Docker, Nuxt.js, and Vue.js.
-Passionate about building comprehensive web applications and continually expanding my skill set.
-Seeking an internship opportunity to apply my knowledge and further develop my expertise in both front-end and back-end development.
+Aspiring full-stack developer with solid skills in HTML, CSS, JavaScript, TypeScript, Go, Docker, Nuxt.js, and Vue.js.
+I'm passionate about building web applications and always looking to learn more.
+I'm seeking an internship to put my knowledge to use and grow my expertise in both front-end and back-end development.

 = Technical Skills